1948 Dime Value (2026 Guide): Errors List, ā€œSā€ , ā€œDā€ & No Mint Mint Mark Worth

 History of The 1948 Dime

-The Roosevelt dime was introduced in 1946 to honor President Franklin D. Roosevelt, who had guided the nation through the Great Depression and World War II.
-His personal battle with polio and his founding of the March of Dimes made the ten-cent denomination an especially meaningful tribute.
+The Roosevelt dime was introduced in 1946 to honor President Franklin D. Roosevelt, who guided the nation through both the Great Depression and World War II.
+His personal fight with polio and his founding of the March of Dimes made the ten-cent coin an especially meaningful tribute.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List